 Once dried, we were proud of our pillowcases!

-(And I missed getting a photo of my niece’s present wrapped up, so this is the next one!)
+I missed getting a photo of my niece’s present wrapped up, so this is the next one!
+We used my tie dyed pillowcase to wrap up a gift for Father’s Day.

 I’m heading over to I Love to Create’s Facebook page to share them what we created.
 I invite you to do the same!